How to Find the Best Mortgage Rates

 Before you can find the best mortgage rates, it helps to understand the different elements that make up a mortgage payment.
 This way you can consider the offers available to you and see which lenders are more expensive than others.
 Here are the basic components of a mortgage:

 • Principal: this is the amount you need to borrow to pay for your house.
+The principal is based on the purchase price of the home minus your down payment amount.
 This number should not change from one loan offer to the next.

 • Interest: this is the price of the loan.
 This is one of the most important numbers to look at.
 The higher risk that your lender perceives your loan, the higher the interest rate will be.